 Basin Priority Count Basin/Subbasin Number Basin Name Subbasin Name 2010 Census Population

 Medium 21 4-2 Ojai Valley - 8,268

-Medium 22 9-1 9-1 San Juan Valley - 61,131
+Medium 22 9-1 San Juan Valley - 61,131

 Low 5 See Appendix B

 Very Low 32 See Appendix B

-Total 73 Po 14,849,557 a
+Total 73 Po Population of the South Coast Groundwater Basin Area: 14,849,557 a

-Senate Bill X7-6 (SB X7-6; Part 2.11 to Division 6 of the California Water Code Section 10920 et seq.) requires, as part of the California Statewide Groundwater Elevation Monitoring Program, DWR to prioritize groundwater basins to help identify, evaluate, and determine the need for additional groundwater-level monitoring by considering available data that include the population overlying the basin, the rate of current and projected growth of the population overlying the basin, the number of public supply wells that draw from the basin, the irrigated acreage overlying the basin, the degree to which persons overlying the basin rely on groundwater as their primary source of water, any documented impacts on the groundwater within the basin, including overdraft, subsidence, saline intrusion, and other water quality degradation, and any other information determined to be relevant by DWR.
+Senate Bill X7-6 (SB X7-6; Part 2.11 to Division 6 of the California Water Code Section 10920 et seq.) requires, as part of the California Statewide Groundwater Elevation Monitoring Program, DWR to prioritize groundwater basins to help identify, evaluate, and determine the need for additional groundwater-level monitoring by considering available data that include the population overlying the basin, the rate of current and projected growth of the population overlying the basin, the number of public supply wells that draw from the basin, the total number of wells that draw from the basin, the irrigated acreage overlying the basin, the degree to which persons overlying the basin rely on groundwater as their primary source of water, any documented impacts on the groundwater within the basin, including overdraft, subsidence, saline intrusion, and other water quality degradation, and any other information determined to be relevant by DWR.